Family Medicine Emergency Medicine

 The year is comprised of 13 four-week blocks: (subject to change, annually)

-The EM blocks include Pediatric Emergency Medicine at the Alberta Children’s Hospital, and four weeks at the Banff Mineral Springs Hospital, where orthopedics in the E.D. is stressed.
-The Lethbridge Regional Hospital offers excellent teaching in a regional centre and is an optional rotation for those residents who see themselves practicing in such a setting.
-The preponderance of the adult ED shifts are scheduled at the trauma/cardiac centre, Foothills Medical Centre.
+The EM blocks include Pediatric Emergency Medicine at the Alberta Children’s Hospital, and four weeks at the Banff Mineral Springs Hospital, where there is robust opportunity for exposure to orthopedics and sports medicine presentations.
+The Lethbridge Regional Hospital offers excellent teaching in a regional centre and a satellite site of the CCFP-EM Program.
+Starting in 2025, Lethbridge will offer 1-2 CCFP-EM trainees per year.
+Application to the Lethbridge program is done through an independent CaRMS match.

 Changes to the block schedule occur regularly to accommodate learner life circumstances, special career interests, particular learning needs, or where rotations have been completed in the past.